daemon/log.pub.d/write/explore/metaresearch.md

    - Bad: "Let there be a parametric, differentiable classifier $f(x; \theta)$ parameterized by (a possibly infinite number of parameters) $\theta$ over the set of reals.
 Let there be a generative model $g(x; \phi)$ for the nondegenerate data probability distribution $p(x)$ where ..."
    - Good: "Consider the specific text classification task, with a classification model $f(x)$ and a language model $g(x)$."
 5. **Lighten the cognitive load** of the reader as much as possible.
 A good paper uses the least number of neurons as possible to defend itself.
-6. **Move the related work section to the end.** Placed in the beginning, the related work section is too incomprehensible for the reader, who knows nothing of your problem.
+6. **Use the background and related work section to frame the problem and your solution.** The introduction describes the problem, and the methods section solves it.
+To bridge the two, the background and related work part explains why it's hard and the shortcomings of previous work.
-7. **Fold the background part into the methods section, where possible.** The methodology section should always have justification regardless.

 ## Experimental Style